metno/emep-ctm/Intro.rst

 Getting Started
 ---------------

-It is recommended to read all the chapters of this EMEP/MSC-W model User Guide before you start downloading anything from the EMEP/MSC-W Open Source website.

 This is what you need to do before you can do a "base run" with the EMEP/MSC-W model:

 *  Read the EMEP/MSC-W model User Guide
 *  Download input data,
-   description and downloading instructions in :numref:`ch-inputfiles`.
+   description and downloading instructions in Input files section.
-*  Download the EMEP/MSC-W model source code, description and downloading instructions :numref:`sec-modelcode`.
+*  Download the EMEP/MSC-W model source code, description and downloading instructions Model code section.
-*  Follow the instructions for "Submitting a Run" description in :numref:`ch-submitarun`.
+*  Follow the instructions for "Submitting a Run" description in the Base run section.
-*  Download some model results for comparison, description in and downloading instructions :numref:`ch-output`.
+*  Download some model results for comparison, description in and downloading instructions the Output files section.

 .. _`sec-modelcode`: